A paradise of tropical islands

 - Staying on North Island, a tropical paradise of luxury and conservation

-- Diving the warm, clear waters of the Indian Ocean
+- Diving amongst a diversity of colourful fish life in the turquoise waters of the Indian Ocean

-- Meeting giant tortoises or watching flying foxes
+- Exploring the fascinating island forests and discovering fascinating giant tortoises or watching flying foxes.